Pregnant employees have legal rights - including paid time off for antenatal care, maternity leave and maternity pay.

 Employers can’t change a pregnant employee’s contract terms and conditions without agreement - if they do they are in breach of contract.

-It’s illegal for employers to refuse to give pregnant employees time off for antenatal care or refuse to pay their normal rate for this time off, but fathers don’t have a legal right to time off to accompany their partners.
+Employers must give pregnant employees time off for antenatal care and pay their normal rate for this time off.
+The father or pregnant woman’s partner has the right to unpaid time off work to go to 2 antenatal appointments.

-If the employee is off work for a pregnancy-related illness in the 4 weeks before the baby is due, maternity leave and Statutory Maternity Pay will start automatically - it doesn’t matter what has been previously agreed.
+Maternity leave and Statutory Maternity Pay will start automatically If the employee is off work for a pregnancy-related illness in the 4 weeks before the baby is due - it doesn’t matter what has been previously agreed.

 Compulsory maternity leave